aimer63/fire/README.md

   > in a single currency.
 There is no currency conversion or multi-currency support;
   > all values must be provided and interpreted in the same currency throughout the simulation._
   >
-  > _The simulation does not consider any fiscal aspects, therefore parameters such as salary, pension,
+  > _The simulation does not consider any fiscal aspects, therefore parameters such as income, pension,
   > contributions, etc. are to be considered net of taxes._

 - **[Reporting & Plotting](/docs/output.md)**